Skip to main content

 What needs to be done about this?

 Just decide not to listen?
 Just decide to master your own thoughts?
-Could it all be as simple as that?
+Could a new mindset be as simple as that?